hexdreamer/tesseract-build/README.md

 If you want to learn more about those steps, check out this guide and...

+- [Learn about your environment](#the-project-environment): get to know this repo's layout
-- [Build from source](#build-from-source): get to know this repo's layout; understand the arrangement of the libraries that make up Tesseract OCR; create a build chain; configure and build!
+- [Build from source](#build-from-source): understand the arrangement of the libraries that make up Tesseract OCR; create a build chain; configure and build!
 - [Test Tesseract](#test-tesseract): quickly and directly get to using Tesseract by running a small test; also get target language recognition data
 - [Write an app](#write-an-app): wrap the Leptonica and Tesseract C-API's into a **very basic** iPad app that shows some recognition features for traditional Chinese, English, and Japanese